 Daniel Smith: Burnt Sienna (and DS Ultramarine Blue)

-This is the colour that I have in my recommended basic palette of 12.
-It is also what my very good friend Jane Blundell uses – her ‘Janes Grey’.
+- This is the colour that my very good friend Jane Blundell uses – her ‘Janes Grey’.

-It is a great pigment for beginners to use and does mix lovely greys.
+- It is a great pigment for beginners to use and does mix lovely greys.
 I find it a little purple – but then again I am more a blue girl than a purple girl.
+And the washes are sometimes a little flat.

-The main reason why I don’t have this in my personal palette is because I find the colour a too red – like Indian red – and it is semi-transparent.
-I prefer a more transparent orange burnt sienna (this is mainly due to the fact that I cut my teeth using the Winsor and Newton BS – more about that later)
+- The main reason why I don’t have this in my personal palette is because I find the colour a little too red – like Indian red – and it is semi-transparent.
+I prefer a more transparent orange burnt sienna (this is mainly due to the fact that I cut my teeth using the Winsor and Newton BS – more about that later.)

 Daniel Smith: Transparent Red Oxide (and DS Ultramarine Blue)